Shahid77137/Shahid77137.github.io/README.md

 - Before writing a single line of code please read the problem statement very carefully.
 - If you don't follow these rules you might not get any marks even if you do everything correctly.
-- Have a look at the TestErrors on the logs page and Google them if any of your test cases have failed to figure out what might have gone wrong.
+- Have a look at the TestErrors  onthe logs page and Google them if any of your test cases have failed to figure out what might have gone wrong.

 ## Problem Statement and Instructions:-